 In addition to representing licensed professionals (and their insurers) in professional liability litigation, Daniel Coker attorneys serve as defense counsel for administrative licensing proceedings.
 If a professional liability claim has put your license at risk, Daniel Coker attorneys can fight to protect your license and mitigate, if not entirely avoid, any potential civil liability.

-- George Abdo and Skye Taylor Obtain Defense Verdict in Alienation of Affection Case – Legal Malpractice
+- George Abdo Obtains Defense Verdict In Alienation Of Affection Case – Legal Malpractice

 - Professional Liability Claim Time-Barred